-Our audit committee consists of John Shigley, who is the chair of the audit committee, Stephen Markscheid and Saul Factor.
+Upon consummation of this offering, our audit committee will consist of John Shigley, who will be the chair of the audit committee, Stephen Markscheid and Saul Factor.
 Our board of directors has determined that each of the members of our audit committee satisfies the Nasdaq Marketplace Rules and SEC independence requirements.
 The functions of this committee include, among other things:

-- evaluating the performance, independence and qualifications of our independent auditors and determining whether to retain our existing independent auditors or engage new independent auditors: - reviewing and approving the engagement of our independent auditors to perform audit services and any permissible non-audit services; - reviewing our annual and quarterly financial statements and reports, including the disclosures contained under the caption "Management's Discussion and Analysis of Financial Condition and Results of Operations," and discussing the statements and reports with our independent auditors and management;
+- evaluating the performance, independence and qualifications of our independent auditors and determining whether to retain our existing independent auditors or engage new independent auditors; - reviewing and approving the engagement of our independent auditors to perform audit services and any permissible non-audit services; - reviewing our annual and quarterly financial statements and reports, including the disclosures contained under the caption "Management's Discussion and Analysis of Financial Condition and Results of Operations," and discussing the statements and reports with our independent auditors and management;